ibm-cloud-docs/watsonxdata/ingest_spark_ui_new.md

 ### Configuring target table settings
 {: #ingest_spark_ui6}

+During intermediate writes in the data ingestion process, the target catalog bucket itself is now used to store both logs and temporary files.
+{: note}

 When configuring the target table for ingestion, you can specify the following settings: